 If you have been following my blog, you might have noticed that:

-This one is a little trickier, because DC Adventures is a separate game that uses the same engine (but is completely compatible with) as Mutants and Masterminds 3e.
-That having been said, some of what I'm saying has to do with DC Adventures as a stand alone game, and some of it focuses on the official builds of the characters in the game.
+DC Adventures is a separate game that uses the same engine (but is completely compatible with) as Mutants and Masterminds 3e.
+Some of what I'm saying has to do with DC Adventures as a stand alone game, and some of it focuses on the official builds of the characters in the game.
 Other commentary relates to the core mechanics, common to both DC Adventures and Mutants and Masterminds 3rd Edition.

 First off, I really enjoyed the game.
 Unlike my Star Wars and Pathfinder games, this game actually pretty much ran a natural "beginning, middle, and end" arc that told a story.
 Great players, interesting characters.

 The d20 resolution mechanic for the game is familiar to d20 RPG players, but is much more flexible.
-There is a lot more that works on similar principles than modifying them the way most d20 games go.
+More of the game's resolution is defined by the core d20 mechanic than in other d20 games.
 For example, you don't track hit points separately, you track a penalty to your toughness check, which determines if you are still up and kicking.

-Hero points are fun to hand out and give the players some control over their own fate, especially options like editing scenes and the stunting powers to do things not on their character sheet.
-It is also nice for the GM to have an official "rule breaker" meta rule that lets him hand out a hero point to to those affected when he breaks the rules to move the story forward in some way.
+Hero points are fun to hand out.
+They give the players some control over their own fate, especially when using options like editing scenes and the stunting powers to do things not on their character sheet.
+It is also nice for the GM to have an official "rule breaker" meta rule that lets him hand out a hero point to to those affected when he breaks the rules to move the story forward.

-Power Stunts, Artiface, Invention, and Rituals allow for a lot of effects and powers to be used in the game that don't require the player to buy powers they hardly ever use, and allow for the characters to do those "once in a hundred issues" tricks that super heroes often pull out of their hats.
+Power Stunts, Artiface, Invention, and Rituals allow for a lot of effects and powers to be used in the game that don't require the player to buy powers they hardly ever use, and allow for the characters to do those "once in million" tricks that super heroes often pull out of their hats.

-Challenges are a quickly resolved version of what other games try to do with complex skill checks or Skill Challenges, but with the degrees of success and failure rules, it's much easier and more logical to determine how these play out, and keep the flow of the game.
+Challenges are a quickly resolved version of what other games try to do with complex skill checks or Skill Challenges, but with the degrees of success and failure rules, it's much easier and more logical to determine how these play out.

-The d20 range for checks does mean that you can have a tough, heavy hitter go down fairly quickly if you roll really low right off the bat.
+The range of the d20 means that you can have a tough, heavy hitter go down fairly quickly if you roll really low right off the bat.

 Without more detailed guidelines on how to use the "hero point payoff" to let the GM bend the rules, it can feel very arbitrary when you decide to invoke your "right" to do this as a GM.
-If you have players that are very trusting of their GM, it works okay, but even if they trust the GM, if they are used to game systems with much more detailed rules for GM "rule breaking" might not feel as if the hero point payout is a satisfying mechanic.
+If you have players that are very trusting of their GM, it works okay, but even if they trust the GM, players that are used to game systems with more detailed rules for GM "rule breaking" might not feel as if the hero point payout is a satisfying mechanic.

-While the "building block" approach to building powers from effects is great, it means that people trying to take advantage of Power Stunts, Inventions, etc. might be reluctant to do so, or even slow down the game trying to build said "on the fly powers," because there aren't many example "pre-built" powers, outside of the hero and villain builds (and more about that later).
+While the "building block" approach to building powers from effects is great, it means that people trying to take advantage of Power Stunts, Inventions, etc. might be reluctant to do so, or even slow down the game trying to build "on the fly powers."
+There aren't many example "pre-built" powers, outside of the hero and villain builds (and more about that later).

-Challenges are mentioned very briefly and without much in the way of examples, meaning that if you blink, you probably missed it, and if you only have the DCA games, you may never end up using Challenges in your game.
+Challenges are mentioned very briefly and without much in the way of examples.
+If you blink, you probably might miss them, and if you only have the DCA books, you may never end up using Challenges in your game.

-For a game that is moving towards a "trust your GM" and "tell a good story over mechanics" approach, several rules are needlessly complicated, almost like a throwback to the more "nitpicky" d20 rules that the game was based on.
-Environmental adaptions, some immunities, and senses are all examples of rules that have finicky, points devouring minutia involved.
+For a game that is moving towards a "trust your GM" and "tell a good story over mechanics" approach, several rules are needlessly complicated, like a throwback to the more "nitpicky" d20 rules that the game was based on.
+Environmental adaptions, immunities, and senses are all examples of rules that have finicky minutia involved.

-It really seems like if you want to play a speedster that isn't immune to friction, or an aquatic character that isn't immune to deep sea pressure, you would take that as a complication, rather than having to remember to buy those adaptions for your character.
-There are so many tacked on extras for senses that I continually forget what they mean, and I don't think once in a year of playing any of them ever came up.
+It really seems like if you want to play a speedster that isn't immune to friction, or an aquatic character that isn't immune to deep sea pressure, you would take that as a complication, rather than buying those adaptions for your character.
+There are so many tacked on extras for senses that I continually forgot what they meant, and I don't think once in a year of playing any of them ever came up.

-Abilities scores are kind of superfluous.
-You can buy most of the stuff that they do separately, and they don't evenly effect game stats, and yet all cost the same to advance.
-It seems like another pass on the rules and the will to do so could have eliminated ability scores from the game altogether.
+Abilities scores are a little superfluous.
+You can buy most of the what they do separately, and they don't evenly effect game stats, yet all cost the same to advance.
+Another pass on the rules and the will to do so could have eliminated ability scores from the game altogether.

 The Official Problem

-The of the builds and the entries in the Heroes and Villains books are great.
+Most of the builds in the Heroes and Villains books are great.
 Some of them are not.
 However, what is most jarring is that there is a lack of editorial discipline on the project.
-Not about typos or game rules mistakes, per se, but in the overall feel of the book.
+Not about typos or game rules mistakes, but in the overall feel of the book.

 I know that there are a lot of freelancers working on the book.
-I also know that a lot of ways to express the same powers with the tools that the ruleset provides.
+I also know that there are a lot of ways to express the same powers with the tools provided.
 That having been said, the format for different characters and teams are all over the place.

 I don't care if one character that can blast people and create objects doesn't have his powers built like another character, but if you are going to put the stats for an item that defines a lantern corp in one entry, you should probably do the same for all of the lantern corps.